12 tiny worlds

 And so it's not unreasonable to think that things maybe wouldn't look exactly the same, but that there are some strategies that are just like a good idea if you want to thrive on Earth.

 And given enough time, natural selection will eventually kind of steer life towards those options.
+All evolutionary roads lead to a kind of evolutionary roam.

-Now, as Gold acknowledged in his book, there's no way to definitively settle this question.
+Now, as Gold acknowledged in his book, There's no way to definitively settle this question.

 We do not have a time machine or the ability to watch multiple planet Earths unfold across hundreds of millions of years to see if they all end up in the same place.

 But what we do have is an experiment that started even before Gold's book came out.
+This experiment that kind of has the potential to maybe not answer this question,

 but at least explore it.